Your web browser is outdated and may be insecure

 This guide provides an overview of pay rates in the NHS and independent health and social care.
 It also outlines steps to take if you are seeking a review of your pay or banding.

-We also have a range of guides covering pay in different scenarios:
+See the Further information section below for our range of guides covering pay in different scenarios.

 Statutory rates of pay are those which your employer is legally obliged to pay you if you meet certain criteria.
 Statutory rates represent the bare minimum an employer should be paying staff.